bix6/express-boilerplate/README.md

   - `npm run migrate` to migrate all the way up
   - `npm run migrate -- 0` to migrate all the way down (or to any step)
   - `npm run migrate:test` to migrate the test db
+  - Confirm tables create in psql with:
+    - `\dt`define tables in current db
+    - `\d+ table_name` define individual table
 - Seed the db
   - Update `seeds`
   - Change to db in psql with `\c dbname`
   - Run seed file `\i C:/Path/To/File/seeds/seed.db.sql`
-- Create service objects (this is the example included with thie boilerplate)
+- Create service objects (this is the example included with the boilerplate)
   - Create `folders-endpoints.spec.js` and `folders.fixtures.js` for tests
     - Create an initial test that fails
   - Create `src/folders` to hold `folders-router.js` and `folders-service.js`
   - Wire up router to respond to pass the initial test and modify `app.js` to use the router
   - Wire up the service object and call it from the router
     - Make the test pass
-  - Start the app, make sure `server.js` adds knex to the app and query the first endpoint to ensure it works and datat is being retrieved from the db
+  - Start the app, make sure `server.js` adds knex to the app and query the first endpoint to ensure it works and data is being retrieved from the db

 ## Scripts